 Since the room temperature is managed using an air condition system, the duty of the system is as calculated.
 If less duty is expected, an additional insulation might be added.
 When 40% reducing is expected, what is the insulation thickness needed?

 First, we need to calculate temperature at wall surface if heat transfer rate is reduced.

 After that, we can calculate insulation thickness based on that temperature.
 Assuming that insulation has thermal conductivity of 0.24 W/(m.K), the insulation thickness is:

-Insulation selected can be thicker to meet market availability of insulation material.
+We can select thicker insulation to meet market availability of insulation material.
 The standard thickness is usually in the increment of 10 mm or 0.5”.